 The jaws will be malpositioned when the upper and lower teeth cannot properly fit together.
 In most cases, the maxilla and the mandible are slightly forward or backward, which is considered a maxillomandibular abnormality.
-Dentists and orthodontists usually offer a wide range of treatment options, each of which may last one year or more to achieve the desired result.
+Dentists and orthodontists often offer a wide range of treatment options, each of which may last one year or more to achieve the desired result.

 Malocclusions